KyonghoGong-97/2024-ASU-CSE360/README.md

-### 📑 CT Scan Patient Management System
+### 📑 **Hospital Management System**
-This project is a simplified patient management system focusing on user authentication and data storage for CT scan-related information.
+This project is a JavaFX-based hospital management system that provides role-based access for patients, doctors, and nurses to manage medical records efficiently.
+It features a graphical user interface (GUI) for user authentication, appointment scheduling, patient data management, and doctor/nurse notes.

 ---